Missmisa333/To_do_list_App/README.md

 # To_do_list_App

-How to run

-in terminal
+in terminal copy and paste each of the following:

 pip install flask

 pip install flask_session